madslug17/AgeofAshes/Session_Notes.md

 The gate is now repaired and it is an action to activate and deactivate.

-This is Ketapes's gate and it leads to the Mwangi Expanse.
+This is Ketephys's gate and it leads to the Mwangi Expanse.

 Gus gets Renali and she comes to the portal.